Wastewater treatment plant parameters

 Special attention must be paid to the test tubes containing the oxydation agents.
 These are particularly toxic pollutants and must be processed in a specialized subsidiary.

-BOD is a measure of the amount of oxygen required to remove or alter biologically degradable organic matter in wastewater.
+BOD is a parameter indicating the amount of oxygen essential for the elimination or alteration of biologically degradable organic matter contained in wastewater.

-The water sample is stored for five days at 20°C, without light and covered tightly.
-We talk about BOD 5 because the analysis is done over 5 days.
-Some countries use other varieties such as BOD 7 or BOD 21, called ultimate BOD.
+The water sample is placed for five days at 20°C, without light and hermetically sealed.
+We speak of BOD5 because the analysis is carried out over 5 days.
+Some countries use other variants such as BOD7 or BOD21, called ultimate BOD.

-However, BOD5 is mostly used around the world.
+However, BOD5 is mainly used worldwide.
 The darkness prevents the risk of photosynthesis and the temperature of 20°c favors the propagation of micro-organisms fond of O2.

 The study involves 2 samples: